sharononisia/sharononisia/README.md

 💻 Building Robust Web Applications

 👋 Hello!
-I'm a passionate full-stack developer with expertise in JavaScript and TypeScript ecosystems.
+I'm Sharon, a passionate full-stack developer with expertise in JavaScript and TypeScript ecosystems.
 I build modern, scalable web applications with clean code and efficient architecture.

 ---